ldklab/scored23_release/README.md

 1. Download and install "Networkx" package
 2. Download and install "TreeSitter" package
 3. Create a new folder "Processed" in the same directory as the "ASTAnalysis" folder.
+4. Download and install MongoDB local instance.

 ## Files: